Doctors Prescribe More Generics When Drug Reps Are Kept At Bay

 Dr. Howard Bauchner, JAMA's editor in chief, said the study helps to crystalize the need to limit pharmaceutical company marketing in teaching hospitals "as a way of ensuring that there's no influence, no inappropriate influence over prescribing."

-Bauchner says he isn't bothered that the researchers only found significant results in fewer than half of the teaching hospitals studied.
+Bauchner says he isn't bothered that the researchers found significant results in fewer than half of the teaching hospitals studied.
 "Nothing is ever 100 percent effective," he says.
 "To me that's no different than a clinical trial.
 Not everyone benefits."

 An editorial that accompanies the research suggests that alternative approaches to educating doctors about drugs besides relying on drug company promotion need to be tested.
 "It has never been more important for physicians to come together to consider these alternatives, generate evidence about their effectiveness, and move the health care system toward solutions that lower costs for patients and minimize" conflicts of interest, write Colette DeJong and Dr. R. Adams Dudley of the University of California, San Francisco.